What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 - Drag and Drop Editor: Moosend uses the same user-friendly editor for building emails, landing pages, and forms.

-- Email Templates: Choose from 71 pre-made email templates to get your campaign started.
+- Email Templates: Choose from over 75 pre-made email templates to get your campaign started.
 Templates are clean and modern-looking.

 - Marketing Automation: Flexible automation options backed up by an excellent workflow editor.